-- cut the pork loin lengthwise but not all the way through so that you can open it like a book
+- cut the pork tenderloin lengthwise but not all the way through so that you can open it like a book

 - pound flat with a meat tenderizer and as thin as you can so you can roll it up better